 Commodore K P Ramachandran is quoted as saying that ship-lift tests have already begun at the base, in preparation for these changes, and that India’s defence ministry is in the process of finalizing the plans for the second phase.

-May 31/05: Defense Minister Pranab Mukherjee opens the first construction phase of INS Kadamba Also taking part in the commissioning are 6 frontline Indian naval ships, including frigates and destroyers.
+May 31/05: Formal opening.
+Defense Minister Pranab Mukherjee opens the results of INS Kadamba’s first construction phase.
+A total of 6 frontline Indian naval ships, including frigates and destroyers, are on hand for the event.
 They were detached from the flotilla of 12 vessels that are presently taking part in routine exercises in the Arabian Sea.

 Nov 14/04: The first Indian naval ship enters the harbor.
 Source.